 - Add the hardboiled eggs with their shells on.

-- Add super omega fish oil and 2-4 cups of Dinovite.
+- Add super omega fish oil (fatty acids) and 2-4 cups of Dinovite.

 - Mix with your hands until all ingredients are completely incorporated

-There are many other recipes to be found for homemade dog food that can be of benefit if you think reflux is a problem for your dog.
+Many other homemade dog food recipes can help if you think reflux is a problem for your dog.

 As a matter of fact, just about any homemade dog food that consists primarily of raw meat, or starts with raw meat as the main ingredient, will often help.